 Its convertibility gave Seaboard enormous flexibility in meeting the heavy demands of the Civil Reserve Air Fleet (or "CRAF") program during the height of the Vietnam War, carrying cargo one day, and troops, or military dependents, the next.
 By 1968, Seaboard was boarding more than 138,000 passengers annually.
 Unlike the Korean Conflict, the Vietnam War required that troops and war materiel be delivered right into the war zone.

 In August 1974, Seaboard’s first 747 freighter entered service.
 On Jan.
 26, 1975 a Seaboard 747 took off with a payload of 253,800 pounds -- the largest weight ever lifted off the ground in aviation history -- and carried it, non-stop, from New York to London.
+On June 3, 1975, the first Seaboard B747F was exhibited at the Paris Air Show.
 On November 30, 1976, aircraft number N702SW set a world speed record from New York to Frankfurt in 5 hr.
 33 min.

 In 1978, Seaboard inaugurated its distinctive "Captain's Deck" service for military passengers aboard its fleet of 747 freighters.
 They served standard airline meals.
 The plan to extend the service to the general public with two classes of service ended with the merger.